-The client shall pay the remuneration specified in the Ombori Grid Order Form or in accordance with the current tariff for the supplier’s provision of the Platform.
+The Client shall pay the remuneration specified in the Special Terms and Conditions or in accordance with the current tariff for the Supplier’s provision of the Platform.
 If an agreement has been reached regarding hourly rates, the agreed hourly rate shall be debited on a current account basis.
 The fees are shown ex.
 VAT and other additional taxes and fees for the service provided established after the agreement comes into force.
-Unless otherwise agreed, fixed fees shall be invoiced periodically in advance.
-The supplier shall be entitled to invoice monthly in arrears for other contractual remuneration.
+Unless otherwise agreed, Subscription fees shall be invoiced one Billing period in advance.
+The Supplier shall be entitled to invoice monthly in arrears for other contractual remuneration.

 Payment shall be made no later than 30 days after the date upon which the invoice was raised.

-The supplier shall submit an invoice to the client comprising all claims outstanding for a given calendar month no later than six months after that calendar month has ended, unless otherwise specified in the Ombori Grid Order Form.
-Failure to do so will result in the supplier waiving their rights to compensation for the services provided or work carried out, including any compensation of the kind referred to in point 29.3, other than with regard to their entitlement to make a counterclaim by way of set-off.
+The Supplier shall submit an invoice to the Client comprising all claims outstanding for a given calendar month no later than six months after that calendar month has ended, unless otherwise specified in the Special Terms and Conditions.
+Failure to do so will result in the Supplier waiving their rights to compensation for the services provided or work carried out, including any compensation of the kind referred to in point 29.3, other than with regard to their entitlement to make a counterclaim by way of set-off.

-The supplier shall be entitled to change their contractually agreed prices.
-The supplier shall provide the client with a minimum of 60 days’ written notice of any such impending changes that are detrimental to the client, unless otherwise specified in the Ombori Grid Order Form.
+The Supplier shall be entitled to change their contractually agreed prices.
+The Supplier shall provide the Client with a minimum of 60 days’ written notice of any such impending changes that are detrimental to the Client, unless otherwise specified in the Special Terms and Conditions.

 Term of the agreement

-The agreement shall be valid for 12 (twelve) months from the date when it is signed (“Term”) unless otherwise specified in the Ombori Grid Order Form.
+The agreement shall be valid for 12 (twelve) months from the date when it is signed (“Term”) unless otherwise specified in the Special Terms and Conditions.